alecuba16/LCD_GRBL_4_axes/README.md

 #
 This is an offline controller for a CNC machine with GRBL V1.1.
+(4 axes version)

 It executes the basic functions, such as:\
 -Displaying the status of the machine \